Historic St. Andrews Waterfront Partnership, Inc.

 Bayview Avenue Parking Lot Improvements:

-The Community of St. Andrews has envisioned over 20 years ago to improve the parking facilities of St. Andrews.
-This has been on-going process of purchasing land and improving for public parking.
-The Bayview Avenue Parking Lot is located on Bayview Avenue between 11th Court and 12th Street.
-The City has purchased this property in order to provide public parking for St. Andrews.
-The CRA has recently installed a new driveway on Bayview Avenue and has budgeted to improve the parking lot with wheel stops, ADA parking stalls, dumpster pads, and signage.
+The Community of St. Andrews envisioned more than 20 years ago to improve the parking facilities of St. Andrews.
+This has been an on-going process of purchasing and improving land for public parking.
+The Bayview Avenue parking lot is located on Bayview Avenue between 11th Court and 12th Street.
+The City purchased this property to provide public parking for St. Andrews.
+The CRA recently installed a new driveway on Bayview Avenue and has budgeted to improve the parking lot with wheel stops, ADA parking stalls, dumpster pads, and signage.